3D scanning solutions

 Photogrammetry

-Photogrammetry is a technology that delivers a 3D image of a surface by combining multiple photos of it.
+Photogrammetry is a technology that delivers object 3D models by combining multiple photos of it.
 Unlike the professional 3D scanning technologies described above, photogrammetry requires no 3D scanner.
 What you need to generate photos is… yes, a camera.
 It doesn’t need to be a specialized piece of gear either, so you can complete the process using pictures taken with anything from a handheld smartphone to a drone.
 2D camera shots are processed by photogrammetry software, with many factors taken into account, primarily the camera’s focal length, lens distortion & resolution, positions and angles of the camera when shooting the object, as well as having a sufficient field of view of the camera and overlap between the photos of adjacent areas.

 Photogrammetry software

-If we rule out free apps, which are not always conducive to quality results, while offering limited to no support, as well as a meager selection of processing/editing tools, then there are two major brands in this industry: Reality Capture and Agisoft.
+If we rule out free apps, which are not always conducive to quality results, while offering limited to no support, as well as a meager selection of processing/editing tools, then there are two major brands in this industry: Reality Capture and Metashape.
 The former is distinct for a more flexible and intuitive workflow, offering a number of pathways to choose from when you need to modify original data.
 You can download Reality Capture for free and have the software assemble a 3D model for you.

 Photogrammetry vs. 3D scanning